El Porvenir: Clean Water, Healthy Nicaraguans

-Our project provides tangible solutions to communities who are committed to improving their access to clean water, sanitation facilities and better health, but lack the resources to do so.
-El Porvenir provides the materials which must be purchased and training for the villagers to enable them to construct the project and undertake its long-term care and maintenance.
-All water well projects use appropriate, simple technology made in Nicaragua: for example, the rope pump, which is easily repaired by community residents, is manufactured locally with no imported parts.
-Sanitary facilities are simple double-pit latrines which are widely accepted in rural Nicaragua.
-After project completion, the community receives continuing community health and hygiene education, as explained in the next section, and assumes responsibility for the long-term maintenance and care of the project.
+Our project provides tangible solutions to communities that are committed to improving their access to clean water, sanitation facilities and better health, but lack the resources to do so.
+El Porvenir provides the materials and training for the villagers to enable them to construct the project and undertake its long-term care and maintenance.

 Describe the primary goal of the project

 Our goals align with the UN Sustainable Development Goal 6: By 2030, achieve universal and equitable access to safe and affordable drinking water, sanitation and hygiene.
 El Porvenir has focused resources in five rural regions of Nicaragua, helping improve regional coverage of water and sanitation systems over time, village by village, and restoring watersheds to ensure access to water in the long term.
 Through this regional strategy, El Porvenir partners with municipal governments, other governmental ministries and NGOs to increase coverage of clean water, sanitation and hygiene in rural communities to reach universal access by 2030.